ibrahimnadra/pi-shaped-workshop-nadra-ibrahim/docker-k8s-workshop/day4/README.md

-# Guess Game - Helm Deployment
+# # Pi-shaped workshop: Day 4 Assignment

 This project demonstrates packaging a simple Python Flask-based number guessing game using **Helm** for Kubernetes deployment.
 It shows how to parameterize configuration for flexible and reusable deployments.